 During the 1888-1889 winter season, 401 Marlborough was the home of Mr. and Mrs. William Pratt, probably real estate broker William Pratt and his wife, Anita P. (Jones) Pratt.
 They had lived at 14 Hereford during the 1882-1883 season and then made their home in Manchester, Massachusetts.

 On August 17, 1889, 401 Marlborough was purchased from William Simes by dry goods commission merchant Daniel Denny.
 He and his wife, Mary DeForest (Bigelow) Denny, made it their home.
 They previously had lived at 8 Gloucester.
 They also maintained a home in Milton.

 Daniel Denny’s unmarried brother, Clarence Holbrook Denny, lived with them until about 1895, when he moved to 66 Beacon.
 He was a wool dealer.

 Daniel Denny died in October of 1897.
 Mary Denny continued to live at 401 Marlborough during the 1897-1898 season, but moved thereafter to an apartment in The Graffam at 330 Dartmouth.
 Daniel Denny’s estate continued to own 401 Marlborough and lease it to others.

 By the 1898-1899 winter season, 401 Marlborough was the home of Moorfield Storey, an attorney, and his wife, Gertrude (Cutts) Storey.
 They previously had lived in Brookline.
 They also maintained a home in Lincoln.
 They continued to live at 401 Marlborough in during the 1899-1900 season, but moved thereafter to 24 Fenway.

 By the 1900-1901 winter season, 401 Marlborough was the home of Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
 He was a retired dry goods commission merchant and, according to his Harvard Class Report (Class of 1870, Report VIII, 1905), he “spent his winters in Egypt or France and his summers in Magnolia.”

-They continued to live at 401 Marlborough during the 1901- 1902 season, joined by Jordan Dumaresq and his wife, Amy (Gunther) Sweet Dumaresq.
-They had married in July of 1901.
-By 1902, the Dumaresqs were living in Europe.
+The Sargents traveled abroad during the 1901-1902 winter season, and 401 Marlborough became the home of Jordan (born Herbert Jordan) Dumaresq and his wife, Amy (Gunther) Sweet Dumaresq.
+They had married in July of 1901 and 401 Marlborough was their first Boston home together.
+By 1902, they were living in Europe.